kopavel/KiCadLogicalSchemeSimulator/stuff/parameters.md

 [//]: # (Fixme redefine recurseve parameters, sym_params - include unit subtag description)

-* `-r, --recursionMode`: Configure recursive events processing.
+* `-r, --recursion`: Configure recursive events processing.
   * `warn` - only report warning and recursive event detection - less overhead, comparing with `all`.
   * `all` - processing recursive events on all output pins (Has bigger simulation overhead, comparing with warning only logic.)
   * `none` - Disable recursive support completely.
 If schema doesn't generate recursive events (No warning about that from detection logic),